Deborah Eastman was appointed Associate Dean of the Faculty effective July 1, 2022.

 Deborah Eastman is interested in the conversations that cells have during embryonic development.
 In her research, Eastman uses cellular, computational, genetic, and molecular approaches to study the signaling pathways and transcriptional regulatory mechanisms that are critical to cell specialization.

+Her doctoral dissertation and resulting publications explored the intercellular signaling that occurs in the myxobacteria as they undergo fruiting body formation and sporulation.
 As a post-doctoral researcher at Yale University and at the Institute for Molecular Biology and Biotechnology on Crete, Greece, she studied functions of the Notch signaling pathway during nervous system development in the fruitfly, Drosophila melanogaster.

-As a teacher she strives to accomplish a number of goals in her courses and in her guidance of undergraduate research: to motivate students to be conscious of the process of scientific reasoning while they study the "received wisdom" and the most recent research findings, to introduce students to research as an integral part of their coursework, to personally convey her enthusiasm for the study of biological processes by presenting the material she is teaching in a creative manner, and to promote students to think about the social issues involved within the fields of developmental biology and genetics.
+Professor Eastman fuses her passion for biology and her expertise in cell, genetic and molecular biology research with her commitment to teaching and mentoring undergraduates.
+She is committed to equitable and inclusive teaching in order to inspire and engage all students to reach their full potential.
+As a teacher she strives to accomplish a number of goals in her courses and in her guidance of undergraduate research: to engage students in the process of scientific discovery while learning and applying concepts, to develop communication, problem-solving and quantitative skills, to personally convey her enthusiasm for the study of biological processes by presenting the material she is teaching in a creative manner, and to promote students to think about the social and ethical issues involved within the fields of developmental biology and genetics.

-She teaches Developmental Biology, Genetics, and Cell Signaling courses.
+She teaches Developmental Biology, Genetics and Cell Signaling courses.

 Box # BIOLOGY/New London Hall